basiljs/basil.js/README.md

 basil.js
 ========

-An attempt to port the spirit of the [Processing](http://processing.org/) visualization language to Adobe Indesign.
+An attempt to port the spirit of the [Processing](http://processing.org/) visualization language to Adobe InDesign.

 For tutorials, examples and documentation go to the official website: [http://basiljs.ch](http://basiljs.ch).
 Follow us on twitter [@basil_js](https://twitter.com/basil_js) for news and updates